rioastamal/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/README.single-page.md

 ### <a name="step-6"></a>Step 6 - Create Container Service on Amazon Lightsail

-The container service is the compute resource on which the container is run.
+Container service is compute resource on which the container is run.
 It provides many choices of RAM and vCPU capacities that can be selected according to your application needs.
 In addition you can also specify the number of nodes on which container is running.

 1. Go to AWS Management Console then go to Amazon Lightsail page.
 On the Amazon Lightsail Dashboard click the **Containers** menu.

 [![Lightsail Containers Menu](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-menu-containers.png)](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-menu-containers.png)

 > Figure 1.
-The Containers menu on Amazon Lightsail
+Containers menu on Amazon Lightsail

 2. On the Containers page click the **Create container service** button to start creating a Container service.

 [![Lightsail Create Instance Button](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-button-create-instance.png)](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-button-create-instance.png)

 > Figure 2.
-Containers page contain a list of containers created
+Containers page contain a list of containers

 3. Then we will be faced with several choices.
 In the _Container service location_ option, select the a region, in this case I choose **Singapore**.
 Click the **Change AWS Region** link to do so.
 In the container capacity option, select **Nano** which consist of 512MB RAM and 0.25 vCPU.
 For the scale option specify **x1**.
 It means that we will only launch 1 node to run the containers.

 [![Lightsail Choose Container Capacity](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-choose-container-capacity.png)](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-choose-container-capacity.png)